Rufa Mae Quinto

-Rufa Mae Ocampo Quinto-Magallanes (born May 28, 1978), better known as Rufa Mae Quinto, is a Filipino actress, comedian, television presenter, producer and model.
+Rufa Mae Ocampo Quinto-Magallanes (born May 28, 1978) is a Filipino actress, comedian, television presenter, and producer.
 Known for her camp and signature comedic performances in film and television, she has been cited as a notable figure in Philippine pop culture.
-Dubbed as the "Comedy Princess", she is a ten-time Best Comedy Actress winner at the Star Awards for Television, the most for any actress.
-Her other accolades include a Golden Screen Award and "Best Supporting Actress" at the PMPC Star Awards for Movies, in addition to a nomination for a FAMAS Award for Best Actress.
+Dubbed as the "Comedy Princess" by the media, she is a ten-time Best Comedy Actress winner at the Star Awards for Television, the most for any actress.
+Her other accolades include a Golden Screen Award and Best Supporting Actress at the PMPC Star Awards for Movies, in addition to a nomination for a FAMAS Award for Best Actress.
 In 2006, The Philippine Star named her one of the greatest comedians of all time.

 Career

 1994–1999: Beginnings and breakthrough

 Quinto's show business career began in 1994, when she was offered a position by That's Entertainment.
 Her first film was Indecent Professor, starring Glydel Mercado, Amanda Page, and Michelle Parton.
 She then played supporting roles, until she got her first major role in the 1997 film Gloria, Gloria Labandera.